veerbia/Winter-2024-Internships/README.md

 ---

-📈 For tips on the internship process check out the [Zero to Offer program here](https://www.pittcs.wiki/zero-to-offer).  📈

 🤗 **Contribute by submitting a [pull request](https://github.com/susam/gitpr#create-pull-request)!**  🤗

 :warning: **This repository is only for internships/co-ops in the United States, Canada or for Remote positions :earth_americas:.**